 How could it be better?

 The risk of child and forced labour remains high in silk production, especially in countries such as India.
-Not all silk is created equal and it’s important to thoroughly vet supply chains before purchasing silk, however the industry is notoriously opaque.
+Not all silk is created equal and it’s important to us to thoroughly vet supply chains before purchasing even peace silk, however the industry is notoriously opaque.
 So we're holding tight for now.

 Tencel is a cellulose-based fibre also known as Lyocell.
 The reason we use Tencel specifically is because it’s a registered trademark and certified fibre of Lenzing, an Austrian textile innovator with high sustainability standards.
-We cannot speak for lyocell fibres, but there is a lot of information out there about Lenzing’s Tencel.
+We cannot speak for lyocell fibres in general, but there is a lot of information out there about Lenzing Tencel.

-Tencel is essentially one of those kind of natural, kind of man-made fibres, made from the wood pulp of eucalyptus trees and processed using a closed loop non-toxic chemical system.
+Tencel is one of those part natural, part man-made fibres, made from the wood pulp of eucalyptus trees and processed using a closed loop non-toxic chemical system.
 Lenzing produces around 50% of its wood pulp from European forests that are continually expanding in land mass.
 Most of their wood is grown in Austria, Germany and Czech Republic with a few other neighbouring European countries contributing.
 The other half is outsourced from long-standing partners around the world, which support conservation solutions and have been certified by the Forest Stewardship Council.

 Eucalyptus trees are an evergreen species that are fast growing, can be planted on marginal lands and require no water or pesticide use.
 The fibre yield is ten times higher than cotton and uses 100 times less water than cotton in its processing.
 The wood is pulped before water and a natural solvent are added to break down the fibres.
 The solvent is 99.9% reclaimed and reused in a closed loop process.
 The cellulose is then pushed through a spinneret that produce long strands of fibre, which is later spun into yarns and finally knitted or woven into a textile.
 Lenzing’s fibre production takes place in their C02 neutral factory.
 The end result is incredibly soft, hypo-allergenic and biodegradable and if you want to know more, we wrote a whole blog post on Tencel here.